KenT2/pipresents-gapless/README.md

 Download Pi Presents
 --------------------
+Requirements:

+	* must use the latest version of Raspbian Jessie
-Pi Presents MUST use Raspbian and be run from the PIXEL desktop.
+	* must be run from the PIXEL desktop.
+	* must be installed and run from user Pi

 From a terminal window open in your home directory type:

          wget https://github.com/KenT2/pipresents-gapless/tarball/master -O - | tar xz

-There should now be a directory 'KenT2-pipresents-gapless-xxxx' in your home directory.
-Rename the directory to pipresents
+There should now be a directory 'KenT2-pipresents-gapless-xxxx' in your /home/pi directory.
+Copy or rename the directory to pipresents

 Run Pi Presents to check the installation is successful.
 From a terminal window opened in the home directory type: